mjkaul/Learning_AI/roadmap.md

 ## Learning AI Graduate Level Seminar / PhD Dissertation

-OK, if you make it this far—heck, if *I* make it this far—we're going to be very good at building AI and using it for all kinds of different purposes.
+OK, when you make it this far—(let's be honest, when *I* make it this far, too)—you're going to be very good at building AI and using it for all kinds of different purposes that will help you reach your goals and fulfill your potential.
 I think the next step is to go do whatever it is that led you here in the first place.

-Start a company.
+- Start a company.

-Get a new job.
+- Get a new job.

-Build something amazing.
+- Build something amazing.

 Then go learn something else.